rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 }
 ```

-As you can see this command outputs the signature json schema so that we can check the digest and annotations.
+As you can see, this command outputs the signature JSON schema so that we can check the digest and annotations.

 ## 8. Verify a Container Image against a public key